 Elgin Area Leadership Academy

-EALA is a 10-month program featuring distinguished community leaders, content experts and successful executives in the Elgin area sharing their ideas, perspectives and experiences.
+EALA is a 10-month program, meeting on Saturday mornings, featuring distinguished community leaders, content experts and successful executives in the Elgin area sharing their ideas, perspectives and experiences.
 Monthly programs provide individuals with the skills, knowledge, connections and engagement necessary to develop and leverage a strong professional network of future and current Elgin leaders in all industry types.

 About the Academy